 Most all of the civilized world today receives some instruction on the structure of matter, in many cases even before high school.
 In many large dictionaries under the word "element,” you will find a page showing the Atomic Elements.
 This chart shows what puts the world together.
 The chart, called the Periodic Table of the Elements, shows each element and its atomic number.
 If you have an advanced science book, a chemistry book, or physics book, it should also have a Periodic Chart.

 Hydrogen, the smallest of all atoms, is atomic number 1.
-Its symbol is H. You will see in the upper part of the Periodic Chart a box with an H and a 1 in it.
+Its symbol is H. It is found in the upper part of the Periodic Chart in a box with an H and a 1 in it.
 This is the symbol for this simplest atom, hydrogen, which has one proton in the nucleus (center) and one electron orbiting the nucleus.
 It is atomic number 1: 1 proton, 1 electron.

 As we continue through the chart, we see Lithium, Li, has an atomic number of 3, for it has three protons in the nucleus and 3 electrons in orbit.
 Therefore, it is with Beryllium, symbol Be, atomic number 4 with four protons in a peanut-like cluster nucleus and 4 four moon-like electrons in orbit.